konapun/base46-rt/README.md

-## NvChad theme plugin
+## Base46 theme plugin
-This is a plugin to allow creating custom nvchad base46 themes at runtime from terminal colors
+This is a plugin to allow creating custom nvchad base46 themes at runtime from multiple color sources.
+Base46 is the theme format for nvchad so use of this package has only been tested there.

 ### Installing

-#### Lazy.nvim
-#### Packer
+Just include `"konapun/base46-rt"` in your plugin manager.
+It doesn't have to be loaded because it will be loaded manually upon use.

 ### How to use
-To create a theme, call `base46rt.theme` and pass it type (`light|dark`) and a table of terminal colors.
-Base16 and base30 colors will be automatically generated based on a lighten/darken algorithm.

-Once your theme is created, register it with nvchad by calling `base46rt.register`.
+You can create a theme using either terminal colors or base16 colors.
+Once your theme is created, simply return it from your theme file.

 #### Use a base16 palette as a source
 ```lua